Konamiman/Nestor80/docs/LanguageReference.md

 After the last page of regular listing a list of local symbols, public symbols, external symbols and named macros is included as well.
 The main page "number" used for these lists is `S`.

-By default 4 symbols will be listed in each listing line, and only the first 16 character of each symbol will be printed (longer symbols will be truncated and will get a `...` at the end) .
+By default 4 symbols will be listed in each listing line, and only the first 16 characters of each symbol will be printed (longer symbols will be truncated and will get a `...` at the end).
 These values can be configured 🆕 with the Nestor80 arguments `--listing-symbols-per-line` and `--listing-max-symbol-length`, respectively.

 By default all symbols and macro names in the symbols list will keep their original casing 🆕, but Nestor80 can be instructed to convert them to uppercase (which is what MACRO-80 does when generating listings) with the  `--listing-uppercase-symbols` argument.